Type above and press Enter to search. Press Esc to cancel.

 White space

 Not every corner or space in your store needs to be filled with displays or products.
-White space, or negative space, is an important component of your store design.
+White space, also known as negative space, is an important component of your store design.
+White space can ultimately help highlight certain displays or products, adding a focal point and reducing clutter.
+When used correctly, it gives your products room to breathe.
+Apply this design principle to your store windows, at your point of sale, and throughout your location.

+Retail giants like Apple have mastered the art of creating in-store experiences, so much so that their stores are instantly recognizable around the world.
 Apple is also well known for their use of white space.
-Their minimalist and modern in-store displays are beautifully simple, with the purpose of keeping the products on the center stage, allowing customers to use and feel them as they go along without creating clutter.
+Their minimalist and modern in-store displays are beautifully simple, with the purpose of keeping products center stage, and allowing customers to use them without creating clutter.

 Unity